ThinkConsortiumOnBlockchain/Proof-WhitePaper/readme.md

 # Real Asset Use Case

 Proof can monitor and manage the manufacture and distribution of a physical asset from the beginning of its existence to its eventual scrapping.
-For instance, a manufacturer can take a newly created automobile, place the parts, model number, timestamp, and title on a blockchain using the Proof.
+For instance, a manufacturer can take a newly created automobile, place the parts, model number, timestamp, and title on a blockchain using Proof.
 After the manufacturing phase, the vehicle can then be tracked as it moves through the entire supply chain with addendums and compliance notes added to the Proof record.

 Along with record keeping, the Proof Scopic system can also hold asset transfer based on the needs of the transaction.
 For instance, if the vehicle needed emissions checks before entering the market, a government regulator could check the car for standards compliance and not until the model had been verified as emissions compliant would it be transfered to a dealer.
 This compliance process could be integrated into any level of the Proof chain of ownership, including placing holds on manufacturing, sales, or leasing.